ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/terragrunt_Basic_operations/README.md

 - An AWS account.

-- The AWS CLI installed.
+- The AWS CLI is installed.

-- Your AWS credentials configured locally.
+- Your AWS credentials are configured locally.

 ```bash
 aws configure
 ```

 - Hard-coding credentials into any Terraform configuration is not recommended, and risks secret leakage should this file ever be committed to a public version control system.
-Using AWS credentials in EC2 instance is not recommended.
+Using AWS credentials in an EC2 instance is not recommended.

-- We attached IAM role (``AdministratorAccess``) for accessing your AWS account by using terraform config file.
+- We attached an IAM role (``AdministratorAccess``) for accessing your AWS account by using terraform config file.

 ### Prepare the environment

-- Copy the ``terraform-modules`` directory from your github repo to terragrunt server.
-And inspect the modules files.
-The purpose of this module is to create AWS VPC for different environments.
+- Copy the ``terraform-modules`` directory from your GitHub repo to the terragrunt server.
+And inspect the module's files.
+The purpose of this module is to create an AWS VPC for different environments.

-- Next, create a directory to create terragrunt files (directories for different environments nad terragrunt.hcl files ).
+- Next, create a directory to create terragrunt files (directories for different environments and terragrunt.hcl files ).

 ```bash
 mkdir terragrunt && cd terragrunt && mkdir dev prod qa stage && cd dev && touch terragrunt.hcl && cd ../prod && touch terragrunt.hcl && cd ../qa && touch terragrunt.hcl && cd ../stage && touch terragrunt.hcl
 ```

-- In this handson, we will not run terraform modules, instead we use terragrunt to create AWS VPC for different environments (dev prod qa stage).
-And we keep our configuration files DRY  and see how to create infrastructure simple way at once run.
+- In this handson, we will not run terraform modules; instead, we use terragrunt to create AWS VPC for different environments (dev, prod, qa, stage).
+And we keep our configuration files DRY  and see how to create infrastructure simple way at once.

 ### Terragrunt